 IL-17 inhibitors may also raise the risk of inflammatory bowel disease (IBD).
 In people who already have IBD, this type of medication may worsen their symptoms.

-Alternately, a doctor may prescribe an IL-12/23 inhibitor if a person has both PsA and IBD.
+Alternatively, a doctor may prescribe an IL-12/23 inhibitor if a person has both PsA and IBD.

 IL-12 and IL-23 are two types of protein involved in the development of inflammation.
 Stelara blocks IL-12 and IL-23, which can help reduce inflammation and minimize symptoms.

 In rare cases, this medication has been associated with serious infections and types of cancer.
-In addition, one person taking the medication developed a very rare neurological condition called reversible posterior leukoencephalopathy syndrome.

-Orencia hinders the activation of T-cells, a type of white blood cell that helps drive inflammatory processes in PsA.
-By inhibiting the activation of T-cells, this drug can help reduce inflammation and relieve symptoms of PsA.
+Orencia hinders the activation of T cells, a type of white blood cell that helps drive inflammatory processes in PsA.
+By inhibiting the activation of T cells, this drug can help reduce inflammation and relieve symptoms of PsA.

 A review published in Psoriasis: Targets and Therapy found that Orencia can treat PsA but not skin psoriasis.

 Like all biologics, Orencia raises the risk of infection, such as influenza, sinus infections, and upper respiratory infections.
 Other common side effects include headaches and nausea.

 In rare cases, Orencia may trigger a serious allergic reaction.

 Biosimilars are drugs developed to be very similar to biologics already approved for use.